 Faculty Research Activities

 Dietetics is an evidence-based profession and the science of nutrition is rapidly expanding.
-The faculty of Dietetic Programs possess a diverse range of research issues.
+The faculty of the Department of Nutrition and Dietetics possess a diverse range of research issues.
 They are active scholars, both publishing and presenting at international, national, and regional professional meetings.

 Review a combined list of recent scholarly activities.